 Getting back to toys, we know of two other ranges Rosenthal and co will have been involved with at the time, plus a few single toys.

-One is a series of novelty cars manufactured by HSI Associated Ltd (12), featuring animals as drivers.
-Robert Nicholls worked in Rosenthal's company's sales department in 1966-7 and distinctly remembers the Quacky Duck car (as well as "tops and toy carousels" amongst other toys); the slightly less-detailed Comicars by (very probably) the same manufacturer would have been appropriate companions.
+One is a series of novelty cars featuring animals as drivers.
+Robert Nicholls worked in Rosenthal's company's sales department in 1966-7 and distinctly remembers the Quacky Duck car (as well as "tops and toy carousels" amongst other toys); the slightly less-detailed Comicars would have been appropriate companions.

-Next to the manufacturer's own trademark, the boxes of these Comicars also feature a monogram in a diamond shape that is thought to represent "JR" (though could also be read as "MR" instead).
+Next to manufacturer HSI Associated Ltd's own trademark (15), the boxes of these Comicars also feature a monogram in a diamond shape that is thought to represent "JR" (though could also be read as "MR" instead).
 The same monogram trademark is moulded in underneath the Quacky Duck car and many other toys.
-Because the Comicars and Duck car have the same style, identical wheels, and their product numbers being in sequence it would be a great coincidence if the Duck car wasn't also produced by HSI.
+Because the Comicars and Duck car have the same style, identical wheels, and their product numbers being in sequence I've hitherto assumed the Duck car was also produced by HSI.
+It recently turned up in an advert from 1970 by Polyline Manufacturers Ltd (15b) however, which would indicate otherwise.

-With the Comicars and Quacky Duck car as a good example, the assumption by collectors is that Rosenthal sourced promising toys from one or more manufacturers in Hong Kong, had his trademark included in the artwork of the boxes (as did many other toy importers) and eventually would have his trademark included in the moulds of the actual toys.
+With the Comicars and Quacky Duck car as good examples, the assumption by collectors is that Rosenthal sourced promising toys from a number of manufacturers in Hong Kong, had his trademark included in the artwork of the boxes (as did many other toy importers) and eventually would have his trademark included in the moulds of the actual toys.
 The most convincing reason to believe this monogram-in-a-diamond trademark would indeed be Rosenthal's, is that it's also moulded in on many of the Thunderbirds toys he was responsible for.

 The same JR21 trademark also turns up on the boxes of a number of varied toys, which can also sport the manufacturers' own trademark - see the JR21 Missile Launcher box as an example (in JR21 list below).
 These toys also prove that whatever else they were doing related to Anderson's activities, Rosenthal and co were distributing many other toys which they thought would sell well.